nayrnet/domoticz-scripts/README.md

 Backed up to github, and published as examples to help with your own scripts.

-After accidently deleting all my scripts I decided to simply back them up with github, perhaps you'll find them usefull.
+After accidently deleting all my scripts I decided to simply back them up with github, luckilly I had shared and borrowed many of them.

+hope you'll find them usefull.